 There is no single factor that is responsible for deforestation.
 Rather, it’s a combination of forces that are devastating it.
-Click “Next” for the top 5 biggest causes of deforestation and ways for you to help stop it:

 1. Agricultural Expansion

 The conversion of forests into agricultural plantations is a major cause of deforestation.
-The increase in global demand for commodities, such as palm oil and soybeans, are driving industrial-scale producers to clear forests at an alarming rate.
+The increase in global demand for commodities, such as palm oil and soybeans, is driving industrial-scale producers to clear forests at an alarming rate.
 Indonesia, the largest producer of palm oil, was named the “Fastest Forest Destroyer,” in the 2008 Guinness World Records.
 Even when efforts are made to replenish barren plantations, the depleted soil is not able to produce the same biodiversity it once was.